Click to see the demo video

 Redesign/optimization for Airmart

-Since there weren’t many group-buy platforms in the market, and the orders mostly happened on social media platforms, collecting and verifying payments and addresses could be time-consuming.
+The orders mostly happened on social media platforms.
+Collecting payments and addresses could be time-consuming.
 Sometimes, a seller (could be restaurant owners or other types of sellers) can spend up to 8 hours to ask for payment from their customers.

 Therefore, in May 2020, Finpeak, Inc developed a platform named Airmart, which provided a solution for those sellers who struggled with inefficient work.
 Now, sellers have a platform to receive orders, collect payments, and verify everything.